-Back To Life: COVID Lung Transplant Survivor Tells Her Story
+'She Was So Sick': From COVID-19 Diagnosis To A Double Lung Transplant

 COVID-19 has disproportionately harmed Latino communities, as Latinos are overrepresented in jobs that expose them to the virus and have lower rates of health insurance and other social protections.

-Ramirez has health insurance, although that hasn't spared her from tens and thousands of dollars' worth of medical bills.
+Ramirez has health insurance, although that hasn't spared her from tens of thousands of dollars' worth of medical bills.

 And even though she still ended up getting COVID-19, she counts herself lucky for having a job that allowed her to work from home when the pandemic struck.
 Many Latino workers don't have that luxury, she said, so they're forced to risk their lives doing low-wage jobs deemed essential at this time.